-2. Connect the AC plug of the AC adapter to the mains and switch on the mains wall outlet.
+2. Connect the AC plug of the AC adapter to the wall outlet.
 The power button will flash fast on orange during booting.
 Then flashes slowly on orange when charging.

 2.3 Rechargeable Battery

 The Network Master is delivered with a 10.8 V Intelligent Li-Ion rechargeable and replaceable battery.
 The typical operation capacity (with a fully charged battery) will be approximately 4 hours.